klemens-floege/oneprot/README.md

 - `sbatch train_oneprot_ddp.sbatch` from the terminal
 - Look at `train_oneprot_ddp.sbatch` for comments on the SLURM parameters
+- After you run the job the logs will be under `/p/project/hai_oneprot/your_username/oneprot/logs/`.
+For training runs under `train` and for evaluation under `eval` with the submission date and time.
+Inside the this folder you can see the logger outputs.

 ## Getting started with WandB